Tom-Sloan/Advanded_Machine_Learning_Paper_Implementation/descriptions.md

     - Achieved strong zero-shot performance on various visual classification tasks.
     - Bridged vision and language domains, enabling models to understand and relate visual content to natural language.

-3. Ho, Jonathan, et al., "Denoising Diffusion Probabilistic Models," NeurIPS 2020.

-    - Introduced diffusion models for high-quality image synthesis, offering an alternative to GANs.
-    - Modeled the data distribution by iteratively denoising samples from a Gaussian distribution.
-    - Achieved state-of-the-art results in image generation with better diversity and fidelity.

-4. T. Brooks, A. Holynski, and A. A. Efros, "InstructPix2Pix: Learning to Follow Image Editing Instructions," CVPR 2023.
+3. T. Brooks, A. Holynski, and A. A. Efros, "InstructPix2Pix: Learning to Follow Image Editing Instructions," CVPR 2023.
     - Developed InstructPix2Pix, enabling image editing based on textual instructions.
     - Combined language understanding with image-to-image translation for interactive image manipulation.
     - Demonstrated the ability to perform complex edits guided by natural language prompts.